 </dfdl:setVariable>

 The dfdl:setVariable annotation can be used on a simpleType, group reference, sequence or choice.
 It may be used on an element or element reference only if the element is of simple type.
 It is a Schema Definition Error if dfdl:setVariable appears on an element of complex type, or an element reference to an element of complex type.
-This restriction is because the dfdl:setVariable expression cannot look forward/downward into the children of the complex type, as that would be a forward reference to data that has not been parsed.
-Simple type elements are allowed so that the expression "." (self value) can be used to obtain the value of the current simple element and assign it to a variable instance.

 The ref property is a QName.
 That is, it may be qualified with a namespace prefix.